Peppercorn27/cleanuparr-monitor/README.md

 Here is a simple utility container that enables/disables Cleanuparr Queue Cleaner based on internet connectivity.

+On startup, the container does an initial network connectivity check and either enables/disables the Queue Cleaner in Cleanuparr, then continues to monitor connectivity at the configured interval.

+I made this so the Queue Cleaner doesn't empty any queues should my internet be down for an exteded duration.

 Minimal / No support

 ## Usage